Note from 2023!

 Respect their intelligence.
 Don't say "we expect our employees to be entrepreneurial", then pay them straight salary, while the Wall Street Journal reports your company's outstanding stockholder gains and executives' generous bonuses.
 Don't tell them "your advancement here is commensurate with your ability" when your policies forbid more than a 7% per year salary increase.

 Respect their intelligence.
-Don't tell them "we don't count the hours here", then dock them in those occasional weeks when they come in less than 40 hours instead of more.
+Don't tell them "we don't count the hours here", then dock them or scold them for those occasional weeks when they come in less than 40 hours instead of more.

 Respect their intelligence.
 No cutesy little posters showing little business cliches (things go smoother when we all pull the same direction) in a cartoon with children, animals, carrots and sticks.